Today, I want to share something critical to survival…

 Creating a trapped humid atmosphere under the vapor barrier.

-When set up properly you can collect this condensed water in a small container.
+You can collect this condensed water in a small container when set up properly.

-5. You want the plastic sheet up off the ground but with a slight drop to the middle of the hole.
-Do this by adding a medium-sized rock to the center of the sheet.
+- You want the plastic sheet to be high off the ground but with a slight drop to the middle of the hole.
+To this end, add a medium-sized rock to the center of the sheet.

-In a desert, this process probably won’t fill an entire water bottle, but it may be just enough to slow your rate of dehydration.
+This process won’t fill an entire water bottle in a desert, but it may be enough to slow your dehydration rate.

 Here’s a video showing you step-by-step how to build this desert survival tip.